 in respect to whom the allegation is made; and

-(c) any other person the Court may direct.
+(c) any other person the Commission may direct.

+(7a) When hearing a complaint under this section, the Commission is to be constituted by 3 members, including a member who is a legal practitioner.

 (8) In this section and section 96, a reference —

 (a) to a licence, includes a reference to a permit which relates to the licence, and to a protection order;